-All the Women in Town Attend and Plan Their Spring Clothes-Women's Club Growing.
+All the Women in Town Attend and Plan Their Spring Clothes - Women's Club Growing.

-As was predicted, the Inn ball room and all adjoining rooms were filled with women of all ages and figures on Monday afternoon, Feb.
+As was predicted the Inn ball room and all adjoining rooms were filled with women of all ages and figures on Monday afternoon, Feb.
 4, when a style show was staged by Best & Co.
-Knabe & Co. loaned an Ampico, which furnished the music while the fashionab'e dresses were displayed on models, tiny girls, junior girls, young women and the matron.
+Knabe & Co. loaned an Ampico, which furnished the music while the fashionable dresses were displayed on models, tiny girls, junior girls, young women and the matron.
 The speaker from Best & Co. told her attentive listeners to choose the cloth and type of dress for their own style and she also advised following the French in their simplicity of style.
-The Paris evening gowns, she said, are white or black or b'ack with white trimming or vice versa and that the French woman in such an evening gown looks like a Whistler etching.
+The Paris evening gowns, she said, are white or black or black with white trimming or vice versa and that the French woman in such an evening gown looks like a Whistler etching.
 Moire silk is much used; plaited skirts are quite the vogue and the new color this spring is artichoke green.

 Chalif School pupils appeared in a Russian dance.
-The singer was Miss Cora Claiborne, contralto, with James F. Caskey at the piano.
+The singer was Miss Cora Claiborne, contralto, with James F. Caskey at town High School.
+The new members of the club are Mrs. Murray S. Brown, Mrs. K. Brunckhorst, Mrs. Arthur H. Flint, Mrs. William J. Kavanagh and Mrs. Boyden R. Sparkes.